-MPA provides conciliatory services to resolve disputes between serving seafarers and their employers on matters relating to the articles of agreement on board Singapore ships.
+The Maritime and Port Authority of Singapore (MPA) provides conciliatory services to resolve disputes between serving seafarers and their employers on matters relating to the articles of agreement on board Singapore-registered ships.
 The majority of cases handled pertain to claims for wages, dismissal, medical benefits and Workmen's Compensation.

-The educational grant scheme provides financial assistance to serving registered seamen to attend relevant courses to upgrade themselves and to improve on their qualifications.
-The grant comprises the actual course fee plus a subsistence allowance of $300 per month on pro-rated basis for full time courses.
+The educational grant scheme provides financial assistance to serving registered seafarers to attend relevant courses to upgrade themselves and to improve on their qualifications.
+The grant comprises the actual course fee together with a subsistence allowance of $300 per month on pro-rated basis for full time courses.

 Long Service Retirement Award